Chinatown, San Francisco – Explore the Rich Culture and Flavors of This Iconic Neighborhood

-Situated in downtown San Francisco, flanked by Powell, Kearny, California, and Broadway streets, this Chinatown is the oldest in the US and one of the largest Chinese ethnic neighborhoods outside of Asia and it would not be wrong calling it a city within a city.
+Located in downtown San Francisco, flanked by Powell, Kearny, California, and Broadway streets, this Chinatown is the oldest in the US and one of the largest Chinese ethnic neighborhoods outside of Asia and often called a city within a city and described as a self-contained urban enclave.

 This place is one of the most popular attractions for tourists, both international and domestic, and is equally liked and frequented by locals as well.
 It is also a favorite locale for Chinese residents of the city who flock to this neighborhood to stock up on Asian groceries, vegetables, herbs and other essential items of daily life.